≡ Menu

 So…

-While we don’t advise anyone to get a dog unless he or she is willing to keeping them for life, we especially urge those who may not be willing to make this commitment right away to avoid adopting an Afghan Hound because they don’t handle “break ups” all that well.
-On the plus side, if you looking for a dog to stay loyal to you for life, well then an Afghan may just be the breed for you.
+While we don’t advise anyone to get a dog unless they are willing to keep them for life, we especially urge those who may not be ready to make this commitment right away to avoid adopting an Afghan Hound because they don’t handle “breakups” all that well.
+Additionally, if you are looking for a dog to stay loyal to you for life, an Afghan may be the breed for you.

-One of the key Afghan Hound traits is their independence.
-Unlike other dogs who seek human approval, these dogs frequently walk to the beat of their own drum – which as you can imagine can be difficult for training!
+One of the critical Afghan Hound traits is their independence.
+Unlike other dogs who seek human approval, these dogs frequently walk to the beat of their drum – which, as you can imagine, can be challenging to train!

 Despite this…